JosephLai241/URS/README.md

 ## URS 3.0 is in development.
 Redditor and comments scraping, and JSON support are currently unavailable, but are coming soon!

-This is a universal Reddit scraper where you can scrape Subreddits, Redditors, and comments on posts.
+This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.

 Written in Python and utilizes the Reddit API ([`PRAW`](https://pypi.org/project/praw/)).